 - The year round South Shore adventure tour.
 This tour takes around 10 hours, and covers all the highlights all the way out to Vik, including the main waterfalls and the black sand beach.
 This is a similar tour.

 - A summer-only south shore tour that goes all the way to the Glacier Lagoon, and includes a boat ride on the lagoon.
-This is a long 14 hour long tour.
+This is a lone 14 hour tour.

 Snaefellsnes Peninsula